 An attorney seeking PTI on behalf of a defendant must apply within forty-five (45) days from the date of arraignment.
 The documents necessary to apply are listed below.
-For consideration, all documents must be completed and received by the PTI office at the Department of Corrections (see address below) within these forty-five (45) days.
-Once received, a PTI officer will review and process the application to determine if the defendant qualifies for the program.
-The entire process may take from 30 to 90 days from the date the application is received at the PTI office.
+For consideration, all documents must be completed and emailed to the State Attorneys Office (SAO) at FelonyPTI@sao17.state.fl.us within these forty-five (45) days.
+Once received, the SAO will review and process the application to determine if the defendant qualifies for the program.
+The entire process may take from 30 to 90 days from the date the application is received at the SAO.

 Applicants who meet PTI requirements and are subsequently supervised within the state of Florida by the Florida Department of Corrections are not required to enter a plea of guilty to the charges to participate in PTI.
 However, should you reside out of state during the period of supervision, you must plead guilty to the charges and have your sentencing deferred for a period of one year.
 Your supervision will be subject to the Interstate Compact for Adult Offender Supervision.
 Per the Florida Department of Corrections, only offenders who enter a plea of guilty and waive the right to a trial if they fail to successfully complete the program are compact eligible.
 Upon successful completion of the program, as determined by the State Attorney’s Office, the State will agree to allow you to withdraw your previously entered plea of guilty and the case will be dismissed.
 Should you fail to successfully complete the program, as determined by the State Attorney’s Office, you will not be allowed to withdraw your plea of guilty and you will be sentenced by the court.

 An application received after the forty-five (45) day requirement will require a waiver letter from the State Attorney’s Office.
-To obtain this waiver, the attorney for the defendant must mail, fax or email a request explaining good cause for the delay.
-Correspondence should be directed to Franklin Rivas at firstname.lastname@example.org or fax (954) 831-7321.
+To obtain this waiver, the attorney for the defendant must email a request explaining good cause for the delay.
+Correspondence should be directed to FelonyPTI@sao17.state.fl.us.

 All applicants must provide to the felony PTI program a notarized typed sworn statement detailing the facts and circumstances of the offense for which the applicant has been arrested/charged.
 If the sworn statement so provided does not contain facts indicative of knowledge or conduct on the part of the applicant consistent with guilt of all of the elements of the offense (including value of the items stolen if applicable), factually or legally, in the opinion of the State Attorney’s Office, this office will not consent to the applicant’s entry into the program.

-All attorneys and applicants should review the State Attorney’s Office Pre-Trial Intervention Guidelines for conditions under which this sworn statement may be used against a defendant.
+All attorneys and applicants should review the State Attorney Pre-Trial Intervention Guidelines for conditions under which this sworn statement may be used against a defendant.

 Please note that not all third degree felony offenses are eligible for PTI.
 No exceptions are made to allow defendants charged with non-qualifying offenses into the PTI Program.
 Below are some examples of charges not eligible for the PTI program: